garritr01/portia/UsageNotes.md

 # Usage Notes
 ## Bugs
 - Updated schedules don't remove the old instance until reload or selectedDateChange
 - USE A CONSISTENT METHOD FOR THE MF TIMEZONES
+	- Events before Aug 19 may be incorrectly shifted so its kinda cooked for actual times things took place
 ## UX Improvements
 - Update indenting so lines don't overlap values (might be nice to keep it seems to indicate fucked up logging?)
 - Add user settings, start with custom color scheme for calendar